4 Tips for Traveling with a Dog

 The only thing better than going on vacation?
 Going on vacation with your dog!
 Traveling with a dog can transform any trip from average to extraordinary!
 But there are a few extra things you should take care of before you head out on your adventure...

 Here’s How to Prepare Before Traveling with a Dog!

 Ensure Your Dog’s Vaccinations Are up to Date

 One of the most important things to do before traveling with your dog is to get them up to date on all vaccinations.
 Rabies, distemper, parvovirus, and adenovirus are a few examples of core vaccinations dogs need, according to WebMD.

-If you're traveling internationally, you may have to obtain a certificate of health from your veterinarian, but for trips that are closer to home, it's still a great idea to make sure your dog is protected from any diseases you may encounter along the way.
+If you're traveling internationally, you may need to obtain a certificate of health from your veterinarian.
+Even when traveling closer to home, it's still a great idea to make sure your dog is protected from any diseases you may encounter along the way.

-#3: Pack the Right Supplies
+Pack the Right Supplies

-- Nylabone treats
+- Chew treats

 - Small first aid kit